Sunil Pradhan: Sunil pardhan_007

-Pradhan has published several research papers in peer reviewed journals, both national and international in circulation.
+Pradhan has published several research papers in peer-reviewed journals, both national and international in circulation.
 A random selection of his articles features:

 The National Center for Biotechnology Information of the United States National Library of Medicine has published the abstracts of over 750 papers published by Dr. Pradhan.
 Nanojamians, a blog providing information on technological advancement in neuro sciences, has also listed many of his papers.

 Controversy

 On 9 October 2006, Dr. Pradhan received a court summons from the Lucknow bench of the Allahabad High Court, on charges of contempt of court for allegedly ignoring a sitting judge of Allahabad High Court, to present himself before the judge the next day.
-Dr. Pradhan appeared before the judge at his chamber, along with the Advocate General and the Additional Advocate General of Uttar Pradesh and was asked to tender a written apology, which included an assurance to not to repeat the mistake in future.
+Dr. Pradhan appeared before the judge at his chamber, along with the Advocate General and the Additional Advocate General of Uttar Pradesh and was asked to tender a written apology, which included an assurance not to repeat the mistake in future.
 He duly did so and was released without a sentence.
 Reports about the incident appeared in the media, and drew comments from the public and the law circles.
 The comments of the judge, however, was not reported.

 Later, acting on the news report, the Governor of Uttar Pradesh, T. V. Rajeswar, ordered an enquiry into the incident.
 The Principal Secretary to the Governor contacted Sanjay Gandhi Post Graduate Institute of Medical Sciences and asked for a report from the management of the institute.
 Dr. Pradhan's statement was recorded and a report was submitted to the Governor.
 The details about the action taken are not known.